Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method for Time-dependent Convection-Dominated Convection-Diffusion Problems: Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method

-As noted in \cite{Huang_book}, solutions to the physical PDE can be solved either simultaneously or alternatively.
-Simultaneous solutions couples the mesh solution and the physical solution, with the mesh responding quickly to any change in the physical solution.
+The physical PDE and mesh PDE can be solved either simultaneously or alternatively.
+When the PDEs are solved simultaneously, the mesh can respond quickly to any change in the physical solution.
 However, this procedure is highly nonlinear.
-The alternative approach, which is what we employ, generates a mesh based on the mesh solution at the previous time step and physical solution at the current time.
-The new solution is then obtained for the next time step.
-Thus, one disadvantage of this is a lag in time.
-One way to resolve this is to complete many iterations on the same time level before increasing to the next.
+In our work, we employ the alternative approach.
+The mesh PDE is firstly solved based on the physical solution and the mesh at the current time step.
+Then mesh nodes are relocated based on the solutions from mesh PDE.
+Lastly, the physical PDE is solved on the new mesh for the next time step.
 The alternate procedure allows for flexibility and potential efficiency at each time level.
-We note that initial mesh adaptation is necessary, especially if the initial profile has layers present at the initial time.
-Additional mesh movement may also be necessary at each time step for more difficult problems.
+One disadvantage of this approach is a lag in time, which can be addressed by employing multiple iterations on the same time level before advancing to the next.
+It is always beneficial to start with a initially adapted mesh, especially when sharp layers exist from the beginning.